 - Into the same bowl, add the wet ingredients; buttermilk, oil, eggs, and vanilla.
 Whisk until well combined.1/2 cup oil, 1 cup buttermilk*, 2 large eggs, 2 tsps vanilla

-- Add in dry ingredients.
-Pour the dry ingredients into the wet and using a spatula, gently fold to create a soft muffin batter.
+- Add the dry ingredients into the wet and with a spatula, gently fold to create a soft muffin batter.
+Don't over-mix!

 - Evenly divide the batter between your liners, they should be halfway full if using tulip liners, and almost or all the way full if using regular liners.
 Add a few more blueberries sprinkle some white sugar on top (optional).